Support that is targeted, managed on the ground, and able to demonstrate a path to hope and success

 Friends of Nigeria has a long history of supporting development projects in Nigeria.
-Since 2001 we have raised $164,514.25 that we have distributed directly to 12 organizations.
+From 1999 through 2019 we have raised and distributed more than $290,000 as grants to 12 organizations.
 All membership dues not required for operational expenses go to development projects.
-100% of donations go to development projects, and people can specify if their donation should go to support VSO projects, the Fantsuam Foundation, be split between the two, or be unrestricted.
+100% of donations go to development projects.

-FON has provided $13,400 since 2012 to the African Community Health Initiative to continue rehabilitation of an old school into a lab/resource center in Imo State.
-ACHI was founded by Queen Obasi, a nurse who emigrated from Nigeria to St. Paul, MN, where she works with medical colleagues and members of the Nigerian diaspora in the United States to help communities in Nigeria (and Namibia) to provide basic fundamental health resources.
+ACHI was founded by Queen Obasi, a nurse who emigrated from Nigeria to St. Paul, MN, where she works with medical colleagues and members of the Nigerian diaspora in the United States to help provide basic health services to communities in Nigeria and Namibia..

-In 2010 Berkeley, CA physician Laura Stachel was carrying suitcase-sized solar generators to Nigeria and elsewhere so that the operating rooms where she worked would have necessary power.
-While WE CARE Solar WE CARE Solar has expanded in recent years as word of its success has spread to nearby Silicon Valley and elsewhere, FON was among early supporters with grants totaling $6,000 at a time when solar packs were essentially homemade by Laura's husband and WE CARE co-founder Hal Aronson.
+In 2010 Berkeley, California physician Laura Stachel carried suitcase-sized solar generators to Nigeria and elsewhere so that the operating rooms where she worked would have necessary power.
+FON was among early supporters with grants totaling $6,000 at a time when solar packs were essentially homemade by Laura's husband and WE CARE co-founder Hal Aronson.
+WE CARE Solar has expanded in recent years as word of its success has spread to nearby Silicon Valley and elsewhere.